CoBRA: A Universal Strategyproof Confirmation Protocol for Quorum-based Proof-of-Stake Blockchains: Analysis

 Finally, there are $f-m-i$ conflicting ledgers with at most $f-m$ rational validators spending up to $\frac{f}{f-m}D$ per ledger.
 So, the amount of double-spent coins is bounded by $max_{\{ m \in [f-i] \}}\frac{(f-m-i)f}{(f-m)^2}D $ which is bounded by $D$ for $i \in \{\frac{f}{4}, ..., f\}$.
 We can show that, by taking the continuous extension of the function $F(m) = \frac{(f-m-i)f}{(f-m)^2}D$ for $ m \in [0, f-i]$ and some constant $i \in \{ \lfloor\frac{f}{4}+1\rfloor, ..., f\}$, which takes its maximum value for $m=f-2i$.
 Since the function takes maximum value at an integer value, the maximum will be the same for the discrete function and thus $\frac{f}{4i} D \leq D$.

 \end{proof}

+\begin{lemma} At any round, there can only exist a unique strongest chain. \end{lemma} \begin{proof} For the sake of contradiction, assume that at some round $r$, there exist two conflicting chains $T_1$, $T_2$ that both form a strongest chain.
+That means that $T_1$ is an $i_1$-strong chain for some $i_1 > \frac{f-1}{2}$ and $T_2$ is an $i_2$-strong chain for some $i_2 > \frac{f-1}{2}$.
+Therefore, there exist two distinct subsets $H_1$ and $H_2$ that consist of $1 + i_1$ correct validators participating in $T_1$ and $1 + i_2$ correct validators participating in $T_2$ respectively.
+However, $1+i_1+1+i_2 > f+1$.
+Since there are $f+1$ only correct validators in the system, we reached a contradiction. \end{proof}

-\begin{lemma} Assume that correct validators employ the \emph{Strongest Chain finalization rule} and at least one coalition of validators forks the system at some round.
-The maximum coins any rational validator in $\mathcal{F_R}$ can double-spend is bounded by the stake $D$. \end{lemma} \begin{proof} We will prove that when validators employ the strongest chain finalization rule, rational validators participating in coalitions can double-spend up to $D$ coins.
-Similar to Lemma~\ref{lemma:bound1}, we will upper bound the total amount of coins spent in conflicting $\Delta^*$-recent finalized blocks.
+\begin{lemma} Assume that correct validators employ the \emph{Strongest Chain finalization rule} and at least one coalition of validators forks the system.
+The coalition double spends up to $fD$ coins and any rational validator participating in the attack can double-spend at most $D$ coins. \end{lemma} \begin{proof} We will prove that when validators employ the strongest chain finalization rule, rational validators participating in coalitions can double-spend up to $D$ coins.
+Similar to Lemma~\ref{lemma:bound1}, we fix the longest ledger at the time of the equivocation and provide an upper bound on the total amount of coins included in conflicting blocks that are finalized by at least one validator within the interval \(\Delta^*\).